instaunit/instaunit/README.md

 # Instaunit tests your Web APIs

-Instaunit is a tool that lets you write integration tests for REST and Websocket services declaratively.
-You can use Instaunit locally for development and on your CI infrastructure to run automated tests against your Web services.
+Instaunit is a tool that lets you write integration tests for REST and Websocket services declaratively and run them automatically.
+You can use Instaunit locally for development and on your CI infrastructure as part of your integration tests.

-**Using Instaunit to manage the repetitive details of executing requests and evaluating responses allows you to write tests faster and focus on the business logic of your services.**
+**Instaunit manages the repetitive details** of setting up and tearing down, executing requests and evaluating responses – which allows you to get more value out of your tests faster.

 Since tests and documentation are naturally maintained in parallel, Instaunit can combine these two highly-related tasks into one: add optional usage descriptions to your tests and Instaunit can generate documentation for your endpoints, complete with examples.

-## Getting Started
+# Getting Started

 Get up and running quickly with our [**Getting Started Tutorial**](https://github.com/instaunit/instaunit/wiki/Getting-Started).